-This section offers enterprise network level configuration capabilities, and the starting point for configuring the SD-WAN network of an enterprise.
+The Network Home page acts as an anchor for network configuration, offers enterprise network level configuration capabilities, and serves as the starting point for configuring the SD-WAN network of an enterprise.

-All the configured sites are displayed here.
-You can edit, update, delete, reset, and update the password of any site.
+Using the Actions column, you can view details, edit, clone, delete, reset, and update the password of the site.
 You can also reboot the devices associated with a site.

 Use the + Add Site option to add a new site.
 For more information on site configuration workflow, see Site Configuration.